richgumy/black_sensor/pcb-firmware/pcb_mux/README.md

 # _PCB MUX with SMU_

-Code to multiplex a current source and voltage measurements for Electrical Impedance Tomography using an adjacent electrode current injection pattern.
+Code to multiplex a current source and voltage measurements for Electrical Impedance Tomography using an adjacent electrode current injection pattern using an ESP32 microcontroller.
 We are using a Keithely 2634b SMU,however the system should be SMU agnostic.
 However any data gathering software communicating with the SMU may need to be altered.

 | **SMU Signal** | **MUX PCB Pin** | **Signal** | **ESP32 Pin** |
 |:--------------:|:---------------:|:----------:|:-------------:|